Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management Church security

-• Report any suspicious activity immediately to the police.
+• Immediately report any suspicious activity to the police.

 • Consult experts for advice.
 Regional police forces are supported by dedicated Counter Terrorism Advisor Teams.

 • Review security at entry points to your premises, including vehicle access.
-Do existing door and window locks appear robust/adequate, or do they need improving?
-Are internal doors closed and locked in the evening?
+Make sure existing door and window locks are robust and internal doors are closed and locked in the evening.

-• Are appropriate background checks undertaken on new or existing staff and volunteers?
+• Appropriate background checks should be made on new or existing staff and volunteers.

-• Has a formal and recorded search plan been introduced at opening and closing times to identify any suspicious activity or devices?
+• A formal search plan can be introduced at opening and closing times to check for any suspicious activity or devices.

-• Extra attention and precautions are required when arranging special events.
+• Pay extra attention and consider additional precautions when arranging special events.
 Think about having dedicated staff for car parking and visitor conflicts.

-• Are staff or volunteers aware of how to respond to suspicious mail, emails, or unidentified objects?
+• Train staff and volunteers to recognise and respond to suspicious mail, emails or unidentified objects.

 • Do not make life easier for attackers.
-Do not allow ignition sources or other materials that could be used in an attack to be left inside or outside the building.
+Ignition sources and other materials that could be used in an attack should be stored away from visitors.

-• Ensure your business continuity plan is straightforward, up-to-date, and meets your needs.
-Staff and volunteers should be aware of the plan.
-Test the plan on a regular basis.
+• Make and maintain a straightforward emergency plan.
+Staff and volunteers should be aware of the plan and it should be tested on a regular basis.
 The plan should be available and easy to use in challenging scenarios.

-• Have appropriate debrief and counselling support available should an event occur, which affects your staff and volunteers?
+• Have an appropriate debrief and offer counselling support if your staff and volunteers experience an event.

 Risk advice line